 Construction work of Persepolis started at the time of Darius the Great in about 520 B.C. and continued during the other Achaemenid kings for 120 years.
 It never came to completion as at the time of Alexander’s invasion, it was still partially under construction.
 A clue to this idea is the incomplete north gate of the palace complex.
-Persepolis is located in a wide area and is limited from one side to the Rahmat Mountain and on the other side to Marvdasht.
+Persepolis is located in a wide area and is limited from one side to the Rahmat Mountain (Mount of Mercy) and on the other side to Marvdasht.
 It is about 135,000 square meters and is built entirely of stone.
 The full extent of the palaces of Persepolis is 125 thousand square meters.

-Persepolis stones seem integrated at first glance, but in fact, they are assembled pieces.
+Persepolis stones seem integrated at first glance, but in fact, they have assembled pieces.
 No mortar is used among the stones but in some places, they have used some special pins made of lead called “Swallowtail” to connect them together.
 Over time, some columns of the “One Hundred Columns Palace” have left behind lots of natural disasters and are still standing.
 The secret of their stability against earthquakes is at the junction where two pieces of columns are connected by means of molten lead.

 Apadana Palace is the oldest palace of Persepolis.
 The Palace was built by the order of Darius the Great and has the same name as Apadana Palace in Susa.
 The palace was used for Nowruz celebrations and reception of foreign representatives.

 Hadish Palace is attributed to Xerxes.
 Some anecdotes state that during Alexander Invasion, the fire that burned the whole Persepolis started from this palace.
 Another part which is said to be part of the Hundred Columns Palace is the place where the Royal Imperial Guard commanders were standing.